imaginamundo/math-notes/README.md

 - [ ] Syntax highlighting;

-Add color to syntax to differenciate variables and comments
+Add color to syntax to differenciate variables and comments.

 - [ ] Create percentage calculus;
 ```